anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Support for Cloud Infrastructure Profiles and flavors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Chapters 4 and 5 in :cite:p:`refmodel` provide information about the Cloud
+Chapters 4 and 5 in :cite:p:`refmodel_ra1` provide information about the Cloud
 Infrastructure Profiles and their size information.
 OpenStack flavors
 with their set of properties describe the server capabilities and size
 required to determine the compute host which will run this server.
 The